Tanzer boat banner

 The Tanzer bulkhead now has a coat of epoxy on both sides (I used small nails stuck in the table to support the back side)

 I paid particular attention to the edges to make sure they were saturated.
-I love to see the wood come alive after the first coat of finish.
-Its a lovely rich brown.
-Photo is a bit blotchy but its quite even.
+I love to see the wood come alive after the first coat of finish. it's a lovely rich brown.
+Photo is a bit blotchy but it's quite even.

 This is the point in the project where if I had to I could put the boat back together and it would work just fine.
 The rest is for appearances.